 One of my favourite ways to incorporate interest in a space is with texture.
 In particular in neutral spaces – nothing takes a space from ho-hum to compelling than the addition of a rattan chair or a jute rug.
 This year we’re seeing that translated into Textured Tiles!

 We’ve been hearing about Mixing Metals for a while and in 2019 it becomes official.
 Mixing metals is not only okay, but encouraged!
 As long as you’re intentional and thoughtful about it.
 For instance in the kitchen or bathroom, keep the faucets and plumbing the same, but then feel free to bring in another metal in the knobs, handles or lighting.
+If you take a look at The Khazana online furniture store, you’ll see some pieces of furniture with various metal knobs that would complement the faucets and plumbing, bringing the space together.
 Gold or brass works best with warmer metals like a brushed nickel or oil rubbed bronze and just like in fashion – black goes with everything.

 And lastly, I’m sharing a forecasted trend I’m on the fence about – Terrazo.
 The speckled flooring from the mid-20th century is back and some would say better than ever.
 I’ve never been a fan of terrazo, but I have seen it done exceptionally well, like in this powder room.
 So perhaps it’ll grow on me 🙂